BrentFarris/TheLastValkyrie/docs/x64-assembly.md

 	ret
 halloc ENDP
 ```
 What you will notice in the above code is the instructions `sub rsp, 20h` and `add rsp, 20h` which are adding and removing the shadow space respectively.
 This is a little bit annoying but I personally don't require the shadow space when I am calling routines that I don't intend to expose to a higher level language like C. This means that I mainly only have to add it when I am calling into a function that I would like to use from the higher level language library.
+For a short added reading on this, check out this Microsoft [blog post](https://devblogs.microsoft.com/oldnewthing/20160623-00/?p=93735).

 ## Shadow space and function arguments
 At this point you might be wondering, if there are more than 4 arguments to a function call and the remaining arguments are put onto the stack, how does this work with shadow space?
 Since the fast-call calling convention requires the shadow space (whether or not it uses it) and that alters the stack, your question should be, "do I push to args to the stack before or after adding the shadow space?".
 The answer is to push the args **before** you add the shadow space.